 The provision requires the use of estimates and assumptions such as the estimated amount of future remediation expenditures, the anticipated method of remediation, the discount rate and the estimated time frame for remediation.
-These estimates and assumptions might require additional revisions in the future depending on changes in the industry or the economic environment.
-Any changes in estimate may have a material impact on the Company's statement of financial position and consolidated statement of comprehensive income.
+These estimates and assumptions might require additional revisions in the future depending on changes in regulatory requirements, industry practices, current technology, possible uses of the site or the economic environment.
 See Note 13 for further details.